Canidae: Pliocene epoch

-During the Pliocene, around 4–5 Mya, Canis lepophagus appeared in North America.
+The Canis, Urocyon, and Vulpes genera developed from canids from North America, where the canine radiation began.
+The success of these canids was related to the development of lower carnassials that were capable of both mastication and shearing.
+Around 5 million years ago, some of the Old World Eucyon evolved into the first members of Canis, In the Pliocene, around 4–5 Mya, Canis lepophagus appeared in North America.
 This was small and sometimes coyote-like.
-Others were wolf-like in characteristics.
-C. latrans (the coyote) is theorized to have descended from C. lepophagus.
+Others were wolf-like.
+C. latrans (the coyote) is theorized to descend from C. lepophagus.

 The formation of the Isthmus of Panama, about 3 Mya, joined South America to North America, allowing canids to invade South America, where they diversified.
-However, the most recent common ancestor of the South American canids lived in North America some 4 Mya and more than one incursion across the new land bridge is likely.
-One of the resulting lineages consisted of the gray fox (Urocyon cinereoargentus) and the now-extinct dire wolf (Aenocyon dirus).
-The other lineage consisted of the so-called South American endemic species; the maned wolf (Chrysocyon brachyurus), the short-eared dog (Atelocynus microtis), the bush dog (Speothos venaticus), the crab-eating fox (Cerdocyon thous), and the South American foxes (Lycalopex spp.).
+However, the last common ancestor of the South American canids lived in North America some 4 Mya and more than one incursion across the new land bridge is likely given the fact that more than one lineage is present in South America.
+Two North American lineages found in South America are the gray fox (Urocyon cinereoargentus) and the now-extinct dire wolf (Aenocyon dirus).
+Besides these, there are species endemic to South America: the maned wolf (Chrysocyon brachyurus), the short-eared dog (Atelocynus microtis), the bush dog (Speothos venaticus), the crab-eating fox (Cerdocyon thous), and the South American foxes (Lycalopex spp.).
 The monophyly of this group has been established by molecular means.